jrhea/mothra/README.md

 **⚠️ This is a work in progress! ⚠️**

-Mothra was created to house native language bindings between [Rust-LibP2P](https://github.com/libp2p/rust-libp2p) and any number of other languages.
-The current languages that are supported (so far) are:
+Mothra was created to house bindings between [Rust-LibP2P](https://github.com/libp2p/rust-libp2p) and any number of other languages.
+The languages that are supported (so far) are:

 - C
 - Java